 Once planted, the owner accepts full responsibility for the continued survival and health of the tree.

 The application will be reviewed by Public Works Department staff to determine if it is the right tree for the right place.

 City of Everett Tree Committee and Public Works staff review the right-of-way planting standards and trees to help guide the planting of trees that fit the space available.
 Once the application has been approved, you will be contacted, and a planting date will be scheduled.

 View or download, caring for a tree (PDF) for tips on tree care.

 For more information on watering, weeding, fertilizing, mulching and other good maintenance practices, visit the following:

 Trees, shrubs and other types of vegetation that overhang the street or sidewalk along your property need to be maintained, trimmed and managed to allow free and full use of the street or sidewalk by the general public.
-View or download, City of Everett right of way tree trimming guidelines (PDF) for more information.
+View or download, Tree trimming guidelines with illustration (PDF) for more information.